 - Project Description (1/1/2 to 2 pages):

-- Facilities and equipment needs (1/2 page maximum)
+- Facilities and equipment needed to complete the research (1/2 page maximum)

 - Expected safety training required to complete the research (1/2 page maximum)